-BACKGROUND: Sepsis is a major reason for intensive care unit (ICU) admission, also in resource-poor settings.
-ICUs in low- and middle-income countries (LMICs) face many challenges that could affect patient outcome.
-AIM: To describe differences between resource-poor and resource-rich settings regarding the epidemiology, pathophysiology, economics and research aspects of sepsis.
-We restricted this manuscript to the ICU setting even knowing that many sepsis patients in LMICs are treated outside an ICU.
-FINDINGS: Although many bacterial pathogens causing sepsis in LMICs are similar to those in high-income countries, resistance patterns to antimicrobial drugs can be very different; in addition, causes of sepsis in LMICs often include tropical diseases in which direct damaging effects of pathogens and their products can sometimes be more important than the response of the host.
-There are substantial and persisting differences in ICU capacities around the world; not surprisingly the lowest capacities are found in LMICs, but with important heterogeneity within individual LMICs.
-Although many aspects of sepsis management developed in rich countries are applicable in LMICs, implementation requires strong consideration of cost implications and the important differences in resources.
-CONCLUSIONS: Addressing both disease-specific and setting-specific factors is important to improve performance of ICUs in LMICs.
-Although critical care for severe sepsis is likely cost-effective in LMIC setting, more detailed evaluation at both at a macro- and micro-economy level is necessary.
+Sepsis is a major cause of critical illness worldwide, especially in resource-poor settings.
+Intensive care units (ICUs) in low- and middle-income countries (LMICs) face many challenges that could affect patient outcome.
+The aim of this review is to describe differences between resource-poor and resource-rich settings regarding the epidemiology, pathophysiology, economics, and research aspects of sepsis.
+We restricted this manuscript to the ICU setting although we are aware that many sepsis patients in LMICs are treated outside an ICU.
+Although many bacterial pathogens causing sepsis in LMICs are similar to those in high-income countries, resistance patterns to antimicrobial drugs can be very different; in addition, causes of sepsis in LMICs often include tropical diseases in which direct damaging effects of pathogens and their products can be more important than the host response.
+There are differences in ICU capacities around the world; not surprisingly the lowest capacities are found in LMICs with important heterogeneity within individual LMICs.
+Although many aspects of sepsis management developed in resource-rich countries are applicable in LMICs, implementation requires strong consideration of cost implications and important differences in resources.
+Addressing both disease-specific and setting-specific factors is important to improve performance of ICUs in LMICs.
+Although critical care for sepsis is likely cost-effective in LMIC setting, more detailed evaluation at both a macro- and micro-economy level is necessary.
 Sepsis management in resource-limited settings is a largely unexplored frontier with important opportunities for research, training, and other initiatives for improvement.